vankeisb/react-tea-cup/doc/quickstart.md

 import React from 'react';
 // bare minimum to use tea-cup import { Program } from 'react-tea-cup';
-import { Cmd, Dispatcher, Sub } from 'tea-cup-core';
+import { Cmd, Dispatcher, Sub } from "tea-cup-fp";

 // a Model can be anything.
 Here, it's simply a number... type Model = number;